tloanPhytec/meta-example/README.md

-# Branch 8mp-scarthgap-westonConfig
+# Branch 8mp-scarthgap-Qt6DualDisplay

 This branch serves as a reference for changing the default graphics configuration of PHYTEC's phyCORE-i.MX8M Plus BSP.
 Enabling this layer in your BSP will have the following effects:

-- moves the active weston display from HDMI to the LVDS0 interface
+- Enables BOTH the PEB-AV-10 LVDS display accessory and the HDMI interface within the Weston configuration
 - disables the Qt6 demo's systemd service such that it will no longer start automatically upon boot
+- introduces a new recipe qt6-dual-display-demo (builds a Qt6 dual-display demo from source, and enables it as a systemd service)

 This was tested with the phyCORE-i.MX8M Plus's BSP PD24.1.0